sindhuOsisoft/OCS-Docs/content/add-organize-data/collect-data/connectors/pi-to-ocs/pi-to-ocs-data-transfers/transfer-data-to-ocs.md

    **Note:** Custom unit of measurements (UOMs) are not supported in OCS.
 During the transfer of AF element data, AF elements with custom UOMs will not have their corresponding asset’s UOM property set.

-1. Optional: Click the **Template** down arrow to narrow your search by template name.
+1. Optional: Click the **Template** down arrow, then select a template to narrow your search by template name.

-1. Optional: Click the **Category** down arrow to narrow the search by a specific category.
+1. Optional: Click the **Category** down arrow, then select a category to narrow the search by a specific AF category.

 1. Click **Search** to execute the query and retrieve matching results.

    **Result:** Query results are displayed in the **Search Results** list.

-1. Scroll through the query results and click on each AF elements you want added to the transfer.
+1. Scroll through the query results and click each AF element you want added to the transfer.

    **Result:** A checkmark appears next to each selected AF element.